-Ch 100 Science, Technology and the Quality of Life 5 credits Study of selected scientific information and the op- portunities and responsibilities for its generation and application; scientific information and technologies that demonstrate the need for public involvement in the conduct of science and technology. (fall, spring, summer) Ch 101 Introductory General Chemistry 5 credits Survey of inorganic and some organic chemistry treating the basic principles and descriptive material relevant to the health sciences.
-Four lecture and three laboratory hours per week. (fall, winter) Ch 102 Introductory Organic and Biochemistry 5 credits Continuation of organic chemistry and introduction to biochemistry with application to the health sciences.
+Ch 100 Science, Technology and the

+Quality of Life 5 credits

+Study of selected scientific information and the opportunities and responsibilities for its generation and application; scientific information and technologies that demonstrate the need for public involvement in the conduct of science and technology. (fall, spring, summer)

+- Ch 101 Introductory General Chemistry

+Survey of inorganic and some organic chemistry treating the basic principles and descriptive material relevant to the health sciences.
+Four lecture and three laboratory hours per week. (fall, winter) - Ch 102 Introductory Organic and Biochemistry 5 credits Continuation of organic chemistry and introduction to biochemistry with application to the health sciences.
 Four lecture and three laboratory hours per week.
-Prerequisite: Ch 101 or equivalent. (win- ter, spring) Ch 110 Fundamentals of Chemistry 5 credits An introduction to Chemistry designed for students with little or no preparation in science.
+Prerequisite: Ch 101 or equivalent. (winter, spring) - Ch 110 Fundamentals of Chemistry 5 credits

+An introduction to Chemistry designed for students with little or no preparation in science.
 Also for students desiring a review of high school chemistry prior to enrolling in Ch 101 or Ch 121. (fall, spring)

-Ch 121 General Chemistry 1 4 credits
+Ch 121 General Chemistry 1

-Ch 122 General Chemistry 2 4 credits
+Ch 122 General Chemistry 2

-Ch 123 General Chemistry 3 4 credits
+Ch 123 General Chemistry 3

+4 credits 4 credits 4 credits

-1. Atomic and molecular structure, weight relation- ships, states of matter, thermodynamics.
+1. Atomic and molecular structure, weight relationships, states of matter, thermodynamics.
 2. Solutions, kinetics, chemical equilibrium, electrochemistry, hydrogen, oxygen, water and the nontransition metals.
-3. Transitions metals, carbon compounds and an in- troduction to the principles of reactions in ionized
+3. Transitions metals, carbon compounds and an introduction to the principles of reactions in ionized systems.

-systems.
 Four lecture hours per week.
-I

-High school algebra for 121; 121 for 122;

-(121, fall, winter; 122, winter, spring; 123 , spring).
+Prerequisites: High school algebra for 121; 121 for 122; 122 for 123; corequisites: 131 for 121; 132 for 122; 133 for 123.
+(121, fall, winter; 122, winter, spring; 123, spring).